SeptBlast/Decentralized-Voting/README.md

 # Your_First_Decentralized_Application
-This is the code for "A Guide to Building Your First Decentralized Application" by Siraj Raval on Youtube
+This is the code for "Building Decentralized Voting Application"

-## Overview

-This is the code for [this](https://youtu.be/gSQXq2_j-mw) video on Youtube by Siraj Raval.
-It's a guide on how to build your first decentralized application.

 ## Dependencies